 The Flow-Based Programming Wiki uses the UseModWiki implementation.
 For information on how to edit text, see TextFormattingRules.
 For some background on wikis, and how they got started, see WelcomeVisitors.
 To see all changes, click on http://www.jpaulmorrison.com/cgi-bin/wiki.pl?action=rc&all=1&showedit=1.

 The news portion of this page has now been moved into a separate page called FBPNews - it was getting too big!
-The most recent items will continue to be shown here (in reverse chron sequence):
+The most recent items will continue to be shown here (in reverse chronological sequence):

 I am reaching a point where the current Java and C# open source FBP implementations are nearing completion, and I am looking for experts in these two languages to help me with clean-up and packaging issues.
 If you want to give a hand, please contact me at the above email address.